 Symmetry: If the instances of the domain and range classes of property A are swapped, does the property have the same meaning?

-Transitivity: For a path consisting of a chain of multiple instances of property A, is property A between beginning and end of any such path implied?
+Transitivity: For a path consisting of a chain of multiple instances of property A, does property A apply between beginning and end of the path?

 Reflexivity: Can an instance of property A have the same instance of a class as both domain and range?